quikmn/ahcli/README.md

 ---

-**AHCLI: Self-hosted, simple, bulletproof voice chat that just works.** 🎧✨
+**AHCLI: Self-hosted, modern, bulletproof voice chat with a slick web interface.** 🎧✨

 *A tool for people who still believe in owning what they run.*